Perpetual Spinach illustration

 What is the best month to plant Perpetual Spinach in Zone 10b?

-The best time to plant Perpetual Spinach in Zone 10b is around Dec 17, when soil temperatures are suitable and frost risk has passed.
+The best time to start Perpetual Spinach in Zone 10b is Dec.
+Begin seeds indoors around Dec 17, then transplant outdoors after the last frost date of Jan 28.

 How long does Perpetual Spinach take to harvest?